Jerry Kramer

-Early years
+Early life

 Born in eastern Montana in Jordan, Kramer moved with his parents and five siblings from northern Utah to northern Idaho when he was in the fourth grade, settling in Sandpoint.
 After graduating from Sandpoint High School in 1954, he accepted a football scholarship to the University of Idaho in Moscow to play for new head coach Skip Stahley.
 In that era, Idaho was a member of the Pacific Coast Conference, the forerunner of the Pac-12.

 Kramer was a standout two-way player for the Vandals, along with teammate (and road roommate) Wayne Walker of Boise, a future All-Pro linebacker with the Detroit Lions.
 Following the 1957 season, both played on the winning side in the East-West Shrine Game in late December in San Francisco, and at the College All-Star Game in Chicago in mid-August, in which they defeated the defending NFL champion Lions.
 Kramer was also a starter for the winning North team in the Senior Bowl in January in Mobile, Alabama.

 Kramer's number 64 was retired by the university in 1963, on his 27th birthday.
 (He wore #74 as a sophomore tackle in 1955, and #57 on the freshman team in 1954.)
 While at UI, Kramer was a member of Sigma Nu fraternity, and also lettered in track and field (discus and shot put).

-NFL career
+Professional career

-Kramer was the 39th selection of the 1958 NFL Draft, taken in the fourth round by the Green Bay Packers.
+Kramer was the 39th selection of the 1958 NFL draft, taken in the fourth round by the Green Bay Packers.
 Two other hall of famers for the Packers were taken in this draft: fullback Jim Taylor of LSU in the second round (15th overall), and linebacker Ray Nitschke of Illinois in the third round (36th overall).
 Kramer played every game in his rookie season of 1958 under first-year head coach Ray "Scooter" McLean, but the Packers finished with the worst record (1–10–1) in the twelve-team league.
 In January 1959, the Packers hired a new head coach, Vince Lombardi, the offensive coach of the New York Giants.

 With Kramer playing right guard, the Packers won five NFL titles and the first two Super Bowls.
 He was also the team's placekicker in 1962, 1963, and part of 1968.
 As a kicker, he made 29 field goals, 90 extra points, for a total of 177 points.
 He also scored ten points, on three field goals and an extra point, in the Packers 16−7 victory over the New York Giants in the 1962 NFL Championship Game at frigid Yankee Stadium.
 In 1963, he was jovially described as "the best knuckleball kicker in the NFL."
 In college at Idaho, he was also a kicker, with Walker as his long snapper; Walker was also a part-time kicker in the NFL for Detroit.